The BASIS Independent Academies Senior Program

 Preparation and Purpose

-Seniors take the daily College Counseling course for their first two trimesters, which is designed to help students discover their intellectual passions and to introduce them to opportunities, majors, and schools that align with their goals.
-Our College Counselors help students determine which post-secondary programs are the best fit for their interests, facilitate visits to campuses, host university admissions representatives, help students use Naviance (an application and data tracking system), and provide feedback on applications and personal essays.
+The College Counseling program at BASIS Independent Academies is committed to the philosophy that we are engaged in counseling; we are not a placement office.
+We work toward ensuring that our students will have the finest possible options from which to choose, but our most important goal is to help them find an appropriate match for themselves, not simply to point them to any specific set of institutions.
+We regard this as a fundamental distinction.
+Seniors take the daily College Counseling course for their first two trimesters.
+This is designed to help students discover their intellectual passions and to introduce them to opportunities, majors, and schools that align with their goals.
+Our College Counselors help students determine which postsecondary programs are the best fit for their interests, facilitate visits to campuses, host university admissions representatives, help students use Naviance (an application and data tracking system), and provide feedback on applications and personal essays.
 The College Counseling course is a critical part of the path our graduates take from being leaders in their school to leaders in college and beyond.
-While College Counseling is primarily one of the major components of the Senior Program, helping students find the right fit is possible in part because of how BASIS Academies build the dual expectations of college admissions and of providing support to students into our academic culture.
+While College Counseling is primarily one of the major components of the Senior Program, helping students find the right fit is possible in part because of how BASIS Independent Academies build the dual expectations of college admissions and of providing support to students into our academic culture.
 Younger students come to anticipate the process of college counseling, and look to seniors as role models.